The HiSET in Montana

 As Montana requires test-takers to be residents of the state, you will need to present a government-issued photo ID to prove both identity and residency.

-The GED is a 5-subject timed test administered in an official testing facility.
-The five subjects areas that make up the test are language arts reading and writing, math, social studies and science.
-The test is meant to assess the takers knowledge of the academic subjects typically taught in high school.
-The test is currently available in English, Spanish, French and Braille.
-The American Council on Education (ACE) owns and maintains the GED exam.
+The HiSET is a 5-subject timed test administered in an official testing facility.
+The five subject areas that make up the test are language arts: reading and writing, math, social studies, and science.
+The test is meant to assess the taker's knowledge of the academic subjects typically taught in high school.
+The test is currently available in English and Spanish.
+The HiSET is available in both paper- and computer-based formats depending on your location.